GautamAnandDS/Play-Store-App-Data-Analysis/README.md

 ## Work Done
 - **Exploring Data:** Initial exploration to understand the dataset and its structure.
-- **Handling Null and Duplicated Data:** Cleaning the dataset by managing missing values and removing duplicate entries.
+- **Handling Null and Duplicated Data:** Cleaning the dataset by managing missing values and removing duplicate entries using pandas and numpy.
-- **Data Wrangling:** Transforming and preparing the data for analysis, including feature engineering and normalization.
+- **Data Wrangling:** Transforming and preparing the data for analysis, including feature engineering and normalization using pandas and numpy.
+- **visualization:** Using different types of plots with the help of matplotliv and seaborn.

 ## Conclusion
 This analysis provides a comprehensive understanding of the Google Play Store's app landscape.
 The insights generated can help developers, marketers, and business strategists make data-driven decisions to optimize app offerings, target the right audience, and enhance user engagement.